alvimmh/core-identity-server/README.md

 ## configure

 Configure settings for the application and clients inside the `src/CoreIdentityServer/Config.cs` file.
-And set the ASPNETCORE_ENVIRONMENT & applicationUrl in the `src/CoreIdentityServer/Properties/launchSettings.json` file.
+And set the ASPNETCORE_ENVIRONMENT (& applicationUrl for Development environment only) in the `src/CoreIdentityServer/Properties/launchSettings.json` file.

 ## user-secrets

-Initialize user-secrets by running command `dotnet user-secrets init --project src/CoreIdentityServer/` from the repository root directory.

 Add required secrets from protected sources for the following keys into appsettings.Development.json or appsettings.Production.json based on the current environment: